slackapi/bolt-js/docs/_basic/acknowledging_requests.md

 ---
-title: Acknowleding actions
+title: Acknowledging requests
-slug: action-acknowledge
+slug: acknowledge
 order: 6
 ---

 <div class="section-content">
-Actions must **always** be acknowledged using the `ack()` function.
-This lets Slack know that the action was received and updates the Slack user interface accordingly.
-Depending on the type of action, your acknowledgement may be different.
+Actions, commands, and options requests must **always** be acknowledged using the `ack()` function.
+This lets Slack know that the request was received and updates the Slack user interface accordingly.
+Depending on the type of reuqest, your acknowledgement may be different.
 For example, when responding to a dialog submission you will call `ack()` with validation errors if the submission contains errors, or with no parameters if the submission is valid.

 We recommend calling `ack()` right away before sending a new message or fetching information from your database since you only have 3 seconds to respond.
 </div>